 The Group designated the investments shown above as equity securities at fair value through other comprehensive income because these equity securities represent those investments that the Group did not intend to hold for trading purposes.

-During the years ended December 31, 2020 and 2019, the dividends of \$75 and \$0, respectively, related to equity investment at fair value through other comprehensive income held on the years then ended, were recognized.
+During the year ended December 31, 2021 and 2020, the dividends of \$6,563 and \$75, related to equity investment at fair value through other comprehensive income held on the years then ended, respectively, were recognized.